netxms/netxms-doc/admin/preface.rst

 Introduction
 ############

-This document covers installation, configuration, and use of |product_name|.
+This document covers the installation, configuration, and use of |product_name|.

 .. ifconfig:: release_type == 'oss'

    |product_name| is an enterprise grade multi-platform modular open source network management
    and monitoring system.
-It provides comprehensive event management, performance monitoring, alerting, reporting and graphing for all layers of IT infrastructure — from network devices to business application layer.
+It provides comprehensive event management, performance monitoring, alerting, reporting and graphing for all layers of IT infrastructure — from network devices to the business application layer.
    Having been designed with flexibility and scalability in mind, |product_name| features a wide range of supported platforms.
 It is licensed under the GNU General Public License version 2 as published by the Free Software Foundation.